Clue (miniseries): Production

 On August 6, 2010, The Hub announced that an original half-hour program based on the board game, Clue would air as an original miniseries on the network.
 The miniseries was shot on Location in Vancouver, British Columbia, Canada under Hasbro Studios.
 On November 14, 2011 creator and executive producer Raven Metzner told Collider.com that he was hoping for an opportunity to create more mysteries for the characters, but could not say when, or if, there would be another season.

-The series re-cut as a two-hour TV film.
+The series was re-cut as a two-hour TV film.

 Reception

 The series premiere brought in 189,000 viewers.
 Brian Lowry of Variety said "Marketing-driven constructs are often the kiss of death creatively speaking, however, the commercial template surrounding Hub's miniseries based on "Clue"—consisting of five half-hour segments—is clever enough to overcome such concerns."
 Lowry continued, "In short, Hub is replicating some of the old razzle-dazzle of local kids' TV, for better or worse, around a production that ought to possess some multigenerational appeal."